openjs-foundation/cross-project-council/GOVERNANCE.md

 * Each of the candidates listed will be asked to open an issue in the CPC repo which includes the following:
   * Projects they are part of
   * Description of their background
-  * The reasons they would like to act as the non-impact CPC voting member
+  * The reasons they would like to act as a non-impact CPC voting member
   * Confirmation that they can devote the required time/effort.
   * Their employer (if applicable).
 This is needed due to the limitations on maximum employer representation in the CPC voting members.